kitproj/kit/docs/examples/README.md

 ## API Simulation

-[sim](https://github.com/kitproj/sim) is a straighn-forward API simulation tool that is orders of magnitude smaller and faster than the competition.
+[sim](https://github.com/kitproj/sim) is a straight-forward API simulation tool that is orders of magnitude smaller and faster than the competition.

 ```yaml
 spec: